Topics Map > Research Computing Support > Linstat

 In order to display Linux graphics, including graphical user interfaces for Stata, Matlab, and other programs, Macs need to have an X windows program like XQuartz installed.

-Linstat is designed for researchers who need greater computing power.
-It consists of 7 servers running Linux (which many power users find more convenient for big computing projects).
-Linstat 1 - Linstat 4 have 36 cores, while Linstat 5, 6, and 8 have 48 cores and Nvidia T4 GPUs.
+Linstat is designed for researchers who need greater computing power than a laptop or SSCC's Windows servers.
+It consists of 7 servers running Linux.
+Linstat1-Linstat4 have 36 cores, while Linstat 5, 6, and 8 have 48 cores and Nvidia T4 GPUs.
 All the Linstat servers have 768GB of RAM.
 The Linstat servers have the most popular statistical software installed plus the usual Linux utilities and compilers.
 Jobs run "in the background" on Linstat will continue running after you log out, for days or weeks if necessary.

 If you are running a long job and need to connect to the same server again to monitor it, log in to Linstat and then type ssh server, where server should be replaced by the name of the server where you started the job.
 Be sure to note which server you're on when you start a long job.
 Most people have the server name in their prompt, but if you don't you can find out which server you're using by typing printenv HOST.
 It's also possible to connect to a specific server directly—the links in the previous section have instructions.